-ADOPTION OF AMENDMENTS TO THE CHARTER OF THE CITY OF YAKIMA TO ABANDON AND ABOLISH THE COUNCIL-MANAGER FORM OF GOVERNMENT AND ADOPT THE MAYOR-COUNCIL FORM OF GOVERNMENT WITHIN THE CITY OF YAKIMA, AND MAKE FURTHER AMENDMENTS COMMENSURATE THEREWITH

-PROPOSITION NO. 1 concerns an amendment of the City of Yakima Charter.
+ADOPTION OF AMENDMENTS TO THE CHARTER OF THE CITY OF YAKIMA TO ABANDON AND ABOLISH THE COUNCIL-MANAGER FORM OF GOVERNMENT AND ADOPT THE MAYOR-COUNCIL FORM OF GOVERNMENT WITHIN THE CITY OF YAKIMA, AND MAKE FURTHER AMENDMENTS COMMENSURATE THEREWITH PROPOSITION NO. 1 concerns an amendment of the City of Yakima Charter.
 This measure would amend Charter Articles I, II, IV, VI, VII, VIII, XIII, XIV, and XV to abandon and abolish the Council-Manager form of government and adopt the Mayor-Council form of government.
 Adoption of the proposition will also make ancillary amendments throughout the Charter to accommodate the change in the form of government.
 Should this proposition be approved?

-YES[]

-NO[]
+YES .[] NO .[]

-2. .
-The City Clerk is authorized and directed to file a certified copy of this resolution w Yakima County Auditor. ith the

-3. .
-The Yakima County Auditor is requested to call and conduct a special election to b in the City of Yakima on February 11, 2020, for the purpose of submitting to the qu voters of the City of Yakima the proposition set forth in Section 1 above.

-4. .
-Severability .
-If any section, sentence, clause or phrase of this resolution should be to be invalid or unconstitutional by a court of competent jurisdiction, such invalid unconstitutionality shall not affect the validity or constitutionality of any other sentence, clause or phrase of this resolution. dity or
+- 2. The City Clerk is authorized and directed to file a certified copy of this resolution with the Yakima County Auditor. - 3.
+The Yakima County Auditor is requested to call and conduct a special election to be held in the City of Yakima on February 11, 2020, for the purpose of submitting to the qualified voters of the City of Yakima the proposition set forth in Section 1 above. - 4.
+Severability.
+If any section, sentence, clause or phrase of this resolution should be held to be invalid or unconstitutional by a court of competent jurisdiction, such invalidity or unconstitutionality shall not affect the validity or constitutionality of any other section, sentence, clause or phrase of this resolution.

-ΑC ADOPTED BY THE CITY COUNCIL this day of, 2019.
+ADOPTED BY THE CITY COUNCIL this 19th day of November, 2019.

-ATTES Kathy Coffey, Mayor

-Sonya Claar Tee, City Clerk

-APPR ROVED AS TO FORM:

-Jeff C Cutter, City Attorney